nazariy17/task_1_shoppinp_cart_ios/README.md

 ***** Project Description *****

-The project has 4 different modules.
+The project has 4 different modules (please, check the image provided with the project where I have initial prototype and simple Architecture).
 The main one is ProductList.
 This Module has a variable called "dataArray" which is working as a basket.
 As soon as you enter the app we will populate this was with all 4 products available at this moment.

 The quantity change is made inside Product Details Module.
 However, the changes are saved inside the mais module and once again inside the "dataArray".
 This way, if we want to add support for local data base it gonna be easy to do since our array already behave like it.